Queizen30/mc-tools-list/index.md

 This list contains about 100 items and took decision and time to find.

-If you have any more items to add, found misstakes or think something fits better in another category, ... , you can open a [Issue](https://github.com/Queizen30/mc-tools-list/issues).
+If you have any more items to add, found misstakes or think something fits better in another category, etc., you can open a [Issue](https://github.com/Queizen30/mc-tools-list/issues).

 You can find a list of the contributors [here](/contributors).